What is customer engagement and how can you use it to grow your e-commerce store? Check out these easy, affordable strategies.

-Breaking up the monotony of the usual online shopping experience will encourage customers to post about your brand on social media, and reach out to you again in the future.
+Breaking up the monotony of the usual online shopping experience will encourage customers to post about your brand on social media and visit your store again in the future.

-Warby Parker offers an at-home try on option for their glasses, meaning they’ll send customers five frames to test out for fives days.
-Often times, customers have a hard time making a decision.
+Warby Parker offers an at-home try-on option for their glasses, meaning they’ll send customers five frames to test out for five days, as customers often have a hard time deciding.
 They used what would normally be a point of friction and turned it into a fun opportunity for customer engagement with the hashtag #warbyhometryon.

-This goes to show that customer engagement isn’t just people talking to your brand.
+This goes to show that customer engagement isn’t just about people talking to your brand.
 It’s also when people talk about your brand.
-Use this strategy to bring in user-generated content for your e-commerce website.
+Use strategies like this to bring in user-generated content for your e-commerce website.